 There could be other reasons to leave money in a 401(k).
 Let’s say your 401(k) has such a unique investment inside of it, and it’s so good that you cannot access that type of investment outside of that 401(k).
 Well, maybe it makes sense to keep some or all of that money there, so you can continue to utilize that investment.

 Maybe you have highly appreciated company stock inside of the 401(k), and there could be reasons to leave some of that money there, so you can potentially utilize some special tax benefits later on down the road.

 Now all these reasons being said, most people when they leave an employer or retire roll money from the 401(k) into a Roth IRA at that point.
-Normally, the reason why they do this is to have more control and flexibility on that money, and primarily to be able to access a wide array of investment.
+Normally, the reason why they do this is to have more control and flexibility over that money, and primarily to be able to access a wide array of investments.

 It’s important to take a look at your overall strategy for retirement before making these kinds of decisions.
 Be sure to seek professional guidance.

 Thanks for joining me and I hope you found this information helpful!

 P.S.
 If you enjoyed this topic and want to learn more, download your copy of our guide, “The Ultimate 401(k) Guide”.